Payroll for Nonprofits: An Easy Guide for Employers

 Benefits & Other Deductions for Nonprofits

 When processing payroll for your nonprofit, taxes aren’t the only consideration; health insurance benefits and other deductions must also be withheld and paid.
 You’re not required to offer health insurance unless you have at least 50 full-time equivalent (FTE) employees, but it could boost employee morale.
-You might also consider other benefit options, such as 401(k)s, commuter benefits, and dental insurance.
+You might also consider other benefit type options, such as 401(k)s, commuter benefits, and dental insurance.

 Some nonprofits hire employees with disabilities, which allows them to pay a lower rate than the minimum wage law requires.
 You will need to request a certificate from the Department of Labor’s (DOL’s) Wage and Hour Division before implementing.
-You can also pay employees under the age of 20 a minimum rate of $4.25 an hour for their first 90 days of employment.

 Independent contractors are workers who provide goods or services to an organization per a contract or other agreement.
 Similar to other employers, nonprofits don’t have to withhold or pay payroll taxes on payments made to independent contractors.
 Independent contractors will need to complete a Form W-9 with their tax identification number and other information—this makes it easy for you to report their annual earnings on a Form 1099 at the end of the year.